Technology and products

 A new class of drugs

-Inositec is building a pipeline of novel drugs based on IP6, initially targeting vascular calcification and CDI.
-Inositune™ molecules have been fine-tuned to address specific therapeutic indications.
+Inositec is building a pipeline of first-in-class drugs based on inositol phosphate (IP6), with lead programs targeting cardiovascular and renal calcification disorders, as well as Clostridium difficile infection (CDI).
+These Inositune™ molecules have been fine-tuned to address specific therapeutic indications.

 Inositec is developing drug candidates based on IP6 that have been designed specifically to possess superior potency and pharmacokinetics that will provide significant patient benefit.

-These deposits lead to a stiffening and/or occlusion of arterial walls, ultimately leading to:
+These deposits lead to a stiffening and/or occlusion of arterial walls and heart valves, ultimately leading to:

 - left ventricular hypertrophy